December 21, 2013

 Persian Apple Stew with Dried Apricot

-It's October and to celebrate the arrival of autumn, the most delicious season, I've decided to make خورش سیب و قیسی - Persian apple stew with dried apricots.
-This is a vibrant and tasty khoresh - a stew that is made with beef, tart apples, tangy-sweet dried apricots, lime juice, and a warm flavor of cinnamon.
+It's October, and to celebrate the arrival of autumn, the most delicious season, I've decided to make خورش سیب و قیسی - Persian apple stew with dried apricots.
+This vibrant aromatic dish is made with tender beef, tart apples, tangy-sweet dried apricots, a splash of lime juice, and a hint of cinnamon.
+It's the perfect balance of savory, sweet, and sour, a taste of fall in every bite.

-Fall is also the season for returning back to school, learning, and gaining knowledge.
-As someone who has been a Persian language instructor for several years, I'd like to say a few words to my dear, young Iranian parents out there.
-It's so important to teach your children the language of their heritage, to speak Persian at home as much as possible and to teach them the الفبا - alphabet.
-Learning a new language is not easy.
-It takes patience and persistence but it's well worth it.
+Fall is the season for returning to school, learning, and gaining knowledge.
+As someone who has been a Persian language instructor for several years, I'd like to share a few words with my dear, young Iranian parents out there: It's so important to teach your children the language of their heritage.
+Speak Persian at home as much as possible and introduce them to the الفبا - the alphabet.
+Learning a new language is not easy; it takes patience and persistence, but the rewards are immense.
+It's well worth it.

-This recipe can be made with lamb or chicken and other fruits such as sour cherries and plums.
-I used Granny Smith apples because they are firm, tart, juicy, and hold up well.
-You can use any type of apple as long as they are tart, firm, and good for cooking.
+This recipe can be made with lamb or chicken, as well as other fruits such as sour cherries and plums.
+I used Granny Smith apples because they are firm, tart, and juicy; they hold their shape beautifully as they cook.
+You can use any variety of apple, as long as it's firm, pleasantly tart, and suitable for cooking.

-Those of who follow my blog regularly may have noticed that I seldom use ادویه - advieh, a Persian spice which is a mixture of many spices used both in stews and rice.
-Since this recipe requires a little bit of warm and earthy seasoning to enhance the flavor I made my own advieh but just enough for one dish only.
+Those who follow my blog regularly may have noticed that I seldom use ادویه - advieh, the classic Persian spice blend made from a mix of warm, aromatic spices used in both stews and rice.
+Since this recipe requires a little bit of warm and earthy seasoning to enhance the flavor, I made my own advieh, but just enough for one dish only.
 The necessary ingredients for advieh with the exact measurements are listed below in the recipe.

 Persian Apple Stew with Dried Apricot